“Back to State” Information

-- The Office of Human Resources COVID-19 information site and “Return to Work“ resource site provide critical information for University employees, including guidance for supervisors with teams that must do on-site work.
+- The Office of Human Resources COVID-19 information site and “Return to Work on Campus“ resource site provide critical information for University employees, including guidance for supervisors with teams that must do on-site work.
 At this time, all Penn State employees who are currently working remotely should plan to do so unless otherwise informed.

-- Guidance on work adjustments for faculty is available here, and an evolving Classroom Guidance for Instructors document is posted on the website for the Office of Student Conduct.
+- Updated guidance for University faculty and instructors on a variety of topics is now available and will be updated further as needed.
+Guidance on work adjustments for faculty is available here, and an evolving Classroom Guidance for Instructors document is posted on the website for the Office of Student Conduct.
 The document describes the steps that faculty can take to provide a positive learning environment and manage COVID-19-related concerns in the classroom.

-- Penn State’s “Keep Teaching” website includes guidance on Returning to Instruction and details about Flexible Instructional Modes for the Fall 2020 semester, as well as frequently updated FAQs.
+- Penn State’s “Keep Teaching” website includes guidance on Returning to Instruction and details about Flexible Instructional Modes for the Fall 2020 semester, as well as frequently expanded and updated FAQs.

-- Nine video messages from Penn State leadership and experts on key “Back to State” topics can be viewed here.
+- Several video messages from Penn State leadership and experts on key “Back to State” topics can be viewed here.

 Office of the Executive Vice President and Provost